stefdasca/statement-translator/Kilonova/0600-0699/Processed_0600.md

 YES
 ```
 # Explanations:
-In the array 6, 11, 2, 3, 7, we can apply the “inter-K” operation 3 times, as follows:
+In the array 6, 11, 2, 3, 7, we can apply the “inter-K� operation 3 times, as follows:
 swap the values 2 and 6, because $2 \equiv 6$ (mod $4$), resulting in the array 2, 11, 6, 3, 7,
 then swap the values 11 and 3, because $11 \equiv 3$ (mod $4$), resulting in the array 2, 3, 6, 11, 7,
 then swap the values 11 and 7, because $11 \equiv 7$ (mod $4$), resulting in the array 2, 3, 6, 7, 11, which is a sorted array.